iwcs2015/iwcs2015.github.io/content/articles/02-call-for-papers.rst

 Submission Deadline
 ===================

 Authors must submit by 16th December; however, we will allow resubmission of updated versions until 19th December.
 Please submit at least a sufficient abstract to allow sensible reviewer assignment by the 16th.
-See `Instructions for Authors`_ for full instructions.
+See `Instructions for Authors </pages/instructions-for-authors.html>`_ for full instructions.

 Topics of interest
 ==================